Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Main results

 and this implies that $\hat m(a)$ can be continued to $0$ at $a=1$ and $a=2$ respectively, coinciding with the result in Corollary \ref{1<a<2}.
 In other words, $\hat m(a)$ continues on $\overline{I_A}=[1,2]$.
-Then the following claims hold directly \begin{enumerate} \item When $\tilde m\in (0,m_0)$, the equation $\hat m(a)=\tilde m$ has two solutions, and there are exactly two concave kite central configurations with two pairs of equal masses. \item When $\tilde m =m_0$, the equation $\hat m(a)=\tilde m$ has a unique solution, corresponding to a unique concave kite central configuration. \item When $\tilde m >m_0$, no such central configurations exists at all. \item Furthermore, if $\tilde m=0$ is admissible, the equation $\hat m(a)=0$ has two solutions. \end{enumerate} Figure \ref{isotri1} is provided for the solutions with different $m$.
+Then the following claims hold directly \begin{enumerate} \item When $\tilde m\in (0,m_0)$, the equation $\hat m(a)=\tilde m$ has two solutions, and there are exactly two concave kite central configurations with two pairs of equal masses. \item When $\tilde m =m_0$, the equation $\hat m(a)=\tilde m$ has a unique solution, corresponding to a unique concave kite central configuration. \item When $\tilde m >m_0$, no concave kite central configurations with two pairs of equal masses exists at all. \item Furthermore, if $\tilde m=0$ is admissible, the equation $\hat m(a)=0$ has two solutions corresponding to $\mathcal{A}_1$ and $\mathcal{A}_2$ respectively, as shown in the green curve in Figure \ref{g=0}, which also correspond to the case $s_1$ and the case $sc_2$ respectively in \cite{corbera2014}. \end{enumerate} \end{proof} Figure \ref{isotri1} shows the solutions for different $m$.

-For example, the black lines (both solid and dashed) describe the two central configurations with four equal masses, where the solid lines denote the equilateral triangle shape and the dashed lines the isosceles triangle shape.
+For example, the black lines (solid and dashed) represent the two central configurations with four equal masses, where the solid lines denote an equilateral triangle and the dashed lines an isosceles triangle.
 The blue lines (both solid and dashed-dotted) represent the two cases with a mass ratio of $m=0.7$.
 The solid red lines describe the unique solution when $m=m_0$.